adam-stokes/juju-layer-nginx/README.md

 ## adding Vhosts

-To proxy request through NGINX create a file named `site.toml` with the following:
+To proxy requests through NGINX to another application create a
+`site.toml` file with the following:

 ```toml
 "server_name" = "mybouncer.example.com"